-Getting a CORBA object's interface

-Given a reference to a CORBA object, you can obtain its interface from the interface repository by invoking \get\interface() on it.
-For example, given CORBA object objvar, you can get a reference to its corresponding InterfaceDef object as follows:

-The member function \get\interface() returns a reference to an object within the interface repository.
+Getting a CORBA object's interface Given a reference to a CORBA object, you can obtain its interface from the interface repository by invoking get_interface() on it.
+For example, given CORBA object objvar, you can get a reference to its corresponding InterfaceDef object as follows: CORBA::InterfaceDef_var ifVar = objVar->get_interface(); The member function get_interface() returns a reference to an object within the interface repository.
 You can then use this reference to browse the repository, and to obtain the details of an interface definition.

-Browsing and listing repository contents

-After you obtain a reference to a Repository object, you can browse or list its contents.
-To obtain a Repository's object reference, invoke resolve\initial\references("InterfaceRepository") on the ORB.
+Browsing and listing repository contents After you obtain a reference to a Repository object, you can browse or list its contents.
+To obtain a Repository's object reference, invoke resolve_initial_references("InterfaceRepository") on the ORB.
 This returns an object reference of type CORBA::Object, which you narrow to a CORBA::Repository reference.

-The abstract interface container has four operations that enable repository browsing:

-- lookup()

-- lookup\name()

-- contents()

-- describe contents()

-Finding repository objects
+The abstract interface Container has four operations that enable repository browsing: • lookup() • lookup_name() • contents() • describe_contents() Finding repository objects lookup() conducts a search for a single object based on the supplied ScopedName argument, which contains the entity's name relative to other repository objects.
+A ScopedName that begins with :: is an absolute scoped name-that is, it uniquely identifies an entity within a repository-for example, ::Finance::Account::makeWithdrawal.
+A ScopedName that does not begin with :: identifies an entity relative to the current one.

-Container operations lookup() and lookup\name() are useful for searching the contents of a repository for one or more objects.
+Container operations lookup() and lookup_name() are useful for searching the contents of a repository for one or more objects.